frederic-perez/AmE-dictionary/data/idioms.md

 __batten down the hatches__ To prepare for a challenging situation.
 While this originated as a nautical phrase, it is now used for any sort of imminent problem. _There’s a tornado coming—batten down the hatches!_
 __batteries included__ _informal_ I a product usability (mostly in software) it states that the product comes together with all possible parts required for full usability. _A batteries include approach._
 __bazillion__ A very large, nonspecific number or quantity. _Why do you insist on buying new shoes when you have a bazillion pairs already?_
+__bbg__ _slang_ An abbreviation for “baby girl,” a term of endearment typically used in text messages or online communication.
+Almost always written in lower case.
 __be (all) set (to do something)__ To be ready or about to do something. _I was set to get in the shower when the phone rang._
 __be (as) easy as one-two-three__ To be extremely easy, simple, or intuitive; to require very little skill or effort.
 (Sometimes used with the numbers spelled out (“one-two-three”) or written numerically (“123” or “1-2-3”).) _After so many years as an accountant, doing taxes is as easy as one-two-three for me._
 __be (as) green as a gooseberry__ To be very young, immature, or inexperienced. _Are you sure he’s fit to run your campaign?
 He’s just out of college and still as green as a gooseberry!_